karimarttila/js-node-ts-react/README.md

 Before implementing the routing for this demo application, I did the excellent [React Routing Tutorial](https://reactrouter.com/en/main/start/tutorial).
 After implementing the demo application I realized that most of the stuff in that tutorial is not needed in a simple frontend application like in the demo app I implemented.
 More about that in the next chapter.

 ### Comparing SWR React Hook and React-router Loader Pattern

+NOTE: I, later on, changed the loading data pattern (Product page) to use the SRW hook method, as well.

 React-router provides API for fetching the data needed in the React component, see [Loading Data](https://reactrouter.com/en/main/start/tutorial#loading-data) chapter in the tutorial.
 This is an IoC (inverse of control, a.k.a.
 Hollywood principle): you provide a function for fetching the data and provide the function when configuring the router.
 Then the React component can get the loader using `import { useLoaderData } from "react-router-dom";` API.